ReveredEye/DnDClassClassification/README.md

 class which will be labelled as 'target'.
 Note that 'level' column is derived by summing all values within 'class' column from the raw initial dataset, this is made to avoid model being confused by higher 'HP' values from larger levels.
 To initialise environment, just use the base directory (most outer) and run `pipenv shell` or create virtual environment from `requirements.txt`.
+For pre-commit hooks, there exists `.pre-commit-config.yaml`.

 The orchestration tool used is Airflow.
 Go in the directory `./airflow_docker` and make sure you have created the folders `mkdir -p ./config ./plugins ./logs` (https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html).
 You may have to initialize the database using `docker compose up airflow-init`.
 Run `docker compose up` inside the directory `./airflow_docker` (MAKE SURE YOU ARE IN THE DIRECTORY TO RUN THIS as the docker-compose file is there).
 The username and password will both be `airflow`.
 The name of the pipeline is `dnd_classification_RFModel`.